 Women typically outlive men.
 So they may need to take additional steps to ensure adequate resources and manage risk.
-Consider this: Women comprise 69% of the 12.1 million older Americans living alone.12 One-person households are likely to make issues that were once simple a burden.
+Consider this: 44% of women and 24% of men over 77 live alone.10 One-person households are likely to make issues that were once simple a burden.
 Consequently, rethinking living arrangements may be necessary, e.g., considering moving in with a family member or into an assisted-living or long-term care facility.

 The fourth retirement phase may result in conflict between family members.
 For example, disagreements may surface between older adults and their adult children because a well-meaning son or daughter is concerned about the safety of their parent’s driving or even their capacity to live alone.